 901 Arts is a community-based youth arts center dedicated to providing art and music programs to the children and teens of the Better Waverly neighborhood.
 We are a supportive and community-focused space for developing one’s creative and leadership abilities.
-Founded by parents and adults in the neighborhood, 901 Arts is a project of the Better Waverly Community Organization.
+901 Arts was founded by parents and adults in the neighborhood for all the children in the neighborhood.

 901 Arts provides a safe, creative, and empowering space for Better Waverly Youth to express themselves and develop as artists and community leaders.
 The art center is an integral part of our community’s ongoing efforts to build a safer, stronger and more vibrant neighborhood.

 We are a 501(c)(3) non profit organization, and donations of healthy snacks, art supplies and musical instruments are greatly appreciated!

 901 Arts is a proud host of an AmeriCorps member serving in the Community Art Collaborative at Maryland Institute College of Art, funded in part by a grant from the Maryland Governor’s Office on Service and Volunteerism and the Corporation for National and Community Service.